Local Court of New South Wales

 The Local Court of New South Wales is the lowest court in the judicial hierarchy of the Australian state of New South Wales.
 Formerly known as the Court of Petty Sessions and the Magistrates Court, there are more than 160 branches across New South Wales where the Local Court has jurisdiction to deal with the majority of minor civil and criminal matters.

 Matters are heard before a single magistrate sitting without a jury, addressed as "Your Honour" or "Sir" (but no longer "Your worship").
 The Local Court has no jurisdiction for claims in equity.

 On appeal, matters may be heard by the District Court of New South Wales including appeals against the sentence or conviction decided in the Local Court.

-The Chief Magistrate of the Local Court is Judge Peter Johnstone, former President of the NSW Children's Court, who was appointed in September 2021.
-Judge Johnstone succeeded Judge Graeme Henson, appointed in 2006.
+The Chief Magistrate of the Local Court is Judge Michael Allen, former Deputy Chief Magistrate, who was appointed in July 2024.
+Judge Allen succeeded Judge Peter Johnstone, appointed in 2021.